 Transitional arrangements for a compulsory move to VNAV would be needed for several reasons.
 First, the conversion from CNAV to VNAV could be operationally challenging for managers and investors alike as IT and back office systems would possibly need to be restructured.
-Second, there may be large redemptions by investors seeking to avoid potential losses in case the prevailing CNAV differs from the 'true' VNAV.
+Second, there may be large redemptions by investors seeking to avoid potential losses in case the prevailing CNAV differs from the "true" VNAV.
 It is therefore recommended to have a sufficiently long transition period for existing MMFs, during which the CNAV can be maintained to allow for the necessary adjustments.
 The transitional period for existing CNAV funds could be at least two years after the final publication of the applicable rules.
-Moreover, MMFs should announce the shift to VNAV and explain its effects carefully well before the change is implemented.
+Moreover, the shift to VNAV should be carefully announced, well before the requirement is implemented, by the MMFs' disclosure of the effect of the NAV change.
 This should be sufficient time, too, for investors to take into account any reforms that may be implemented for MMFs in the US, helping to mitigate concerns about front-running.